python-poetry/poetry/docs/repositories.md

 ```

 From now on, Poetry will also look for packages in your private repository.

 {{% note %}}
+Repositories use different urls for downloading and publishing packages.
+Poetry uses the repositories listed in the `config` for publishing
+and the sources in the `pyproject.toml` for downloading.
+Attempting to mix them causes unsupported/undefined behavior.

+For example, the `pypi` source url is `https://pypi.org/simple/`
+and the publishing url is `https://upload.pypi.org/legacy/`
+{{% /note %}}

+{{% note %}}
 Any custom repository will have precedence over PyPI.